 You have your guitar.
 You want to play your guitar.
 Pretty basic right?
 Only one obstacle is in your way.
-You have to tune a guitar.
+You have to tune your guitar.
 Playing the guitar when it’s out of tune will make it impossible to play the notes you’d like and it won’t sound good at all.

 This is really one of those basic skills that all musicians need to know how to do as they learn to play an instrument.
 Stringed instruments especially will need adjustments from time to time to make sure they sound their best.

-In this article we’ll dive deep into when and why you will need to tune a guitar, the basics of it, and different items, electronics and gadgets to help you learn how to tune a guitar!
+In this article we’ll dive deep into when and why you will need to tune a guitar, the basics of it, and different items, electronics and gadgets to help you learn how to tune your guitar!

 When Should You Tune your Guitar?